sebkaz-teaching/RealTimeEN/Environment.md

 ```
 go to web browser: _localhost:8888_

-If You want rerun jupyterlab (after comupter reset) just go to Your folder and run:
+If You want rerun jupyterlab (after computer reset) just go to Your folder and run:

 ```bash
 source <name of your env>/bin/activate